-In the pharmaceutical market, BES’ focuses on stability rooms meeting and exceeding the ranges and uniformities of the ICH has allowed us to become the recognized leader in chamber design, construction, and stringent performance qualification in support of our clients’ validation.
+In the pharmaceutical market, ES’ focuses on stability rooms meeting and exceeding the ranges and uniformities of the ICH has allowed us to become the recognized leader in chamber design, construction, and stringent performance qualification in support of our clients’ validation.

-For the growing demand for ultra low temperature storage for vaccines, BES manufactures the Low Temp (LT) chamber series.
+For the growing demand for ultra low temperature storage for vaccines, ES manufactures the Low Temp (LT) chamber series.
 This product series includes the Low Temp Chest (LTC), Low Temp Upright (LTU), and the popular Low Temp Walk-in (LTW).

 The products provide from approximately 80 cubic feet to over 1000 cubic feet of ultra low -70 to -80 C freezer storage area, and are typically used to support biorepository needs for ultra cold temp storage freezer vaults or cold storage vaults.